wu-lab-egio/EGIO/README.md

 -S: name of species2, to be noted, the name should be consistent with the header of the file containing pre-defined orthologous gene pairs, eg: ptr (required)

--r: gtf file of species1 (required)
+-r: gtf file of species1, reference transcriptome (required)

--R: gtf file of species2 (required)
+-R: gtf file of species2, reference transcriptome (required)

--e: cDNA fasta file of species1 (required)
+-e: cDNA fasta file of species1, sequence of total exons (required)

--E: cDNA fasta file of species2 (required)
+-E: cDNA fasta file of species2, sequence of total exons (required)

--o: CDS fasta file of species1 (required)
+-o: CDS fasta file of species1, sequence of orf (required)

--O: CDS fasta file of species2 (required)
+-O: CDS fasta file of species2, sequence of orf (required)

 -h: orthologous/homologous gene pair containing file (required)